How Many Diapers Your Baby Needs Per Day (Age-wise Chart)

 When Should You Change Your Baby’s Diaper?

 As soon as you find your baby’s diaper soiled and wet, it is recommended that you change it.
-The infection that may get caused because of urine and faeces is very painful for your baby and it is very difficult to treat as well.
+The infection caused by urine and faeces is very painful for your baby, and it is very difficult to treat as well.

 It is recommended that you check for your baby’s soiled diaper when your baby is awake.
 Avoid waking your baby to change his diaper.
 You may check and change your baby’s diaper before feeding him, as babies tend to sleep after their feeding session.
 You can also change your baby’s diaper just before retiring for the night.